Robinson Devor: Angelyne (1995)

-Devor's first short documentary Angelyne was a half-hour, black and white 16mm film co-directed by Michael Guccioni.
+Devor's first short documentary, Angelyne, was a half-hour, black and white 16 mm film co-directed by Michael Guccioni that captured a day in the life of the self-made LA billboard queen, Angelyne.
 Devor met Guccioni at a weekly avant-garde film night in Los Angeles, where the two chose to work on a collaborative project as co-directors.
-Angelyne captured a day in the life of the self-made LA billboard queen, Angelyne.
-The film premiered at the New York Underground Film Festival, where The Village Voice called it “a visual knockout”.
+The film premiered at the 3rd New York Underground Film Festival, where The Village Voice noted that Angelynes "weird charm is that it frames her in pin-up terms, following her at the oddly intimate distance that develops between masturbators and their favorite four-color posters."

 The Woman Chaser (1999)

 Devor's first feature film, The Woman Chaser, debuted at the 1999 New York Film Festival and then at Sundance.
 Devor had acquired the rights to the 1960 Charles Willeford novel and adapted the book into a screenplay.
 The story centers around a used car salesman who decides to become a film director.
 The film received critical high marks throughout its U.S. theatrical run and became a cult classic.

 The Woman Chaser was released on VHS in Stereo in its black-and-white version in 2000 by Tribe Enterprises/The GLOBAL Asylum.